mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/explore/index.md

 enterprise: false
 ---

-This guide explains how to use the command line to interact with your newly deployed Kubernetes cluster.
+This guide explains how to use the command line to interact with your newly-deployed Kubernetes cluster.

 Before you start, make sure you have created a workload cluster, as described in [Create a New Cluster][createnewcluster].